Earmarking and branding consultation

 Why change rules in relation to livestock registration when this current system works?
 Each animal has fixed property/ownership identity.
 If owners want to add electronic identity tags they may but these can be accidently or physically removed.
 WHO owns the bloody animal then? [ Keep the KISS formula[ Keep It Simple Stupid] .

-Gerbryn asked almost 4 years ago
+Gerbryn asked about 4 years ago

 Hi Gerbryn